FollyEngine/terraform/README.md

 * [ ] Unifi controller configured with initial Folly WiFi
 * [ ] the 7inch screen working
 * [ ] secrets, passords etc from Lastpass
+* [ ] terraform state stored in the terraform cloud

 ## How to use